1. Using Appulate

 Note: ACORD form signing won't be required if no ACORD form is available for the selected insurance line.

-In the Request to bind dialog with default requirements,
+On the QSQA page or the Request to bind dialog with default requirements,

 • clicking Send to sign opens a Send Form for Signature dialog.
 The signers you've selected will get an email with the link to sign the document via an electronic signature service.

-Note: If you select the [Myself] option in the Agency representative field, the Sign document window using the electronic signature service will appear right after you click OK.
+Note: If you select the Myself option in the Agency representative field, the Sign document window using the electronic signature service will appear right after you click OK.

 send for signature dialog